 Special test provisions

-Applicants may request special provisions because of a disability, medical condition or behavioural disorder – a medical certificate is required.
+Applicants may request special provisions because of a disability, medical or behavioural condition or injury – supporting documentation is required.

 Examples of special provisions

-Some possible test provisions for disabilities, medical conditions or behavioural disorders include:
+Some examples of possible test provisions for disabilities, medical or behavioural conditions include:

 - large print test papers